Skip to content

 TermMeaning

-Arithmetic Function/CircuitOperation that processed input signals into a mathematical output. i.e. ADD, SUBTRACT.
+Arithmetic Function/CircuitOperation that processes input signals into a mathematical output. i.e. ADD, SUBTRACT.

 CircuitGroup of transistors that implement logic, control, or storage capability in hardware.
 AKA Gate.